lorossi/corgos-telegram-bot/README.md

 * */ping* will reply **PONG**, I coded this to make sure that the bot was currently running and any user can use this.
 * */stop* will stop the bot.
 This command can only be used by users whose id is in the *admins* settings in the config file.
 * */reset* will reload the script.
 This command can only be used by users whose id is in the *admins* settings in the config file.
+* */check* will check if the url pointing to the Golden Corgo is still valid.
+If the check is successfull, the golden corgo will be sent and deleted shortly after.

 The bot will also reply to private messages, although not in a really smart way.
 I mean, it's a corgi, not a human.
 Also it hates swearwords.
 Watch your languge.